Northwestern Medill Tuition and Financial Aid

 Federal financial aid for Northwestern University Medill graduate students includes the Unsubsidized Direct loan and the Graduate PLUS loan.
 A combination of federal student loans, along with possible scholarships, are awarded to eligible graduate students up to the cost of the attendance.

-Integrated Marketing Communications Professional students must be enrolled in at least two units per quarter, which is considered part-time, to be eligible for federal financial aid.
+Students in the Professional MS in Integrated Marketing Communications program must be enrolled in at least two units per quarter, which is considered part-time, to be eligible for federal financial aid.
 Courses are typically one unit each.

 Students may choose to apply for private loans to subsidize their educational costs.
 Although international students are not eligible for federal student loans, all students may apply for private loans.
 Please refer to Northwestern University's list of private loan programs and lenders, which was compiled following a review of competitive interest rates and fees, quality of servicing, and borrower benefits.

-For more information about financial aid, please contact Associate Director of Graduate Admissions and Financial Aid Melissa Sersland at firstname.lastname@example.org.
+For more information about financial aid, please contact Associate Director of Graduate Admissions and Financial Aid Donna Su at email@example.com.